praj-bellakka/tp/docs/UserGuide.md

 meal plans and calorie goal generation, FitNUS can provide for all of your health tracking needs and more!

-As a new FitNUS user, you can get started with using FitNUS using this user guide, which provides a list of all the features that FitNUS comes with and elaborates on how each feature works so that you can operate FitNUS with ease.
+As a new FitNUS user, you can get started with using FitNUS by using this user guide, which provides a list of all the features that FitNUS comes with and elaborates on how each feature works so that you can operate FitNUS with ease.
 A command summary is also available at the end of the guide for your quick reference if needed.